gshs-ornl/revengc/README.md

  20+ |3900

 The table for Case IV also has restrictions.
 Again, no words are allowed for censoring.
 Only the censored values of <, <=, -, >, >=, and +  are allowed.
 This table works when there is a column header present or absent.
 However, the only column header that is allowed has to be the hhs or area category values.
 Row names should never be placed in this table, the default name should always be 1:n where n is number of rows in the table.
-The inside of this table is the cross tabulation of hhsxarea which are either positive frequency values or percentages.
+The inside of this table is the cross tabulation of hhs x area which are either positive frequency values or percentages.
 The row and column total marginals have to placed in this table.
 The top left, top right, and bottom left corners of this table have to be NA or blank, but the bottom right corner can be a total sum value, NA, or blank.
 This code will transpose a contingency table if given a table with area=rows and hhs=columns, but the output will always be hhs=rows and area=columns.
 This transpose will only occur under the assuption that the sum of area category value is greater than the sum of household size category value.
 Below is a formatted example with percentages as the cross-tabulations, the bottom right corner as a total sum, and the column header as the area category values.

   NA | <20 | 20-30 | >30 | NA
  -----|------|-------|------|-----